Top SEO Benefits of Responsive Web Design

 Planning goes a long way when optimizing for user experience on mobile.Craft out your structure, links, content, and media ahead of time.
 For each, address their respective impact on everything from bounce rate, to SEO and user experience.
 By doing so, you will begin to establish a strong responsive foundation from which to continually build and improve upon as necessary.

-This post has been written by our Guest Author “Benjamin J Church” who is an SEO expert.
+This post has been written by our Guest Author “Benjamin J Church” who is an SEO expert and the founder of Tiny Digital.
 He works with clients in competitive markets around the world to help them reach their ideal customers online and writes from his knowledge and experience.
 He can often be found playing the guitar and it was music that ultimately took him on the path to digital marketing.